Lean and Six Sigma may stem from manufacturing, but the principles apply equally to other industries too.

 On the surface, Education and Lean and Six Sigma may seem incompatible.
 However, many of the activities that go into providing an education are repeatable processes.

 The demand for schools to operate more efficiently and direct more resource to the classroom means Lean and Six Sigma methodologies are becoming more and more recognised in education.
-They can be used to reduce variance and streamline administrative processes, such as admissions and enrollment, certification, grant administration and repair and maintenance practices.
+They can be used to reduce variance and streamline administrative processes, such as admissions and enrolment, certification, grant administration and repair and maintenance practices.
 And Lean and Six Sigma can even be utilised to get the most out of teachers and students.

 Retail and Hospitality